perez987/XMLFolderStructure/DOCS/DOCUMENTATION.md

 ### ContentView.swift

-### ContentView.swift

-The main view containing all UI and business logic:
+The main view containing all UI and business logic, including the SyntaxHighlightedTextView component:

 #### UI Elements